 The only guarantee in the world of digital marketing is that there are no guarantees.
 Just because you’ve built an amazing, engaging, and effective email, does not mean that you will be delivering an amazing, engaging, and effective email.
 Test send your email to email addresses you own and check the received message to ensure that your design stayed properly formatted upon delivery.

 Check your sent email on all available web browsers including Firefox, Chrome, Opera, Safari, and Internet Explorer.
 You want to confirm the consistency of your message across all platforms and the only way to do that is to do a little leg work.

 Additionally, the testing phase will give you another chance to check your own work for spelling mistakes or design flaws.

 The importance of analyzing the effectiveness of your email campaign cannot be overstated.
 The aim is to maximize your ROI and increase the effectiveness of future campaigns.
 By analyzing your email marketing results, you can identify areas that need improvements, such as time of delivery or subject line.
 See what demographics are most receptive to your campaign and adjust future efforts accordingly.

 Remember, just because your marketing email is sent, doesn’t mean your work is done.
 The real work is in staying on top of key metrics and performance indicators and seeing how you can improve upon the impact of future campaigns.

 And there you have it, the 9 steps for conducting an effective marketing email campaign.
-It may seem a little intimidating at first, especially if your new to digital marketing, but just take each step one at a time and keep faith in your own efforts.
-If you have any questions about implementing email marketing for small business or if you find yourself stuck at any step along the way, don’t hesitate to reach out.
+It may seem a little intimidating at first, especially if you’re new to digital marketing, but just take each step one at a time and keep faith in your own efforts.
+If you have any questions about implementing email marketing for small businesses or if you find yourself stuck at any step along the way, don’t hesitate to reach out.
 I’d love to help!